|

 in June, 2015.

-wasn't the only ship that was likely to be pulled to pieces if he got
+Halcyon wasn’t the only ship that was likely to be pulled to pieces

-again, to green which shouldn't have been appearing at all.
-He furiously
+which shouldn’t have been appearing at all.
+He furiously adjusted

-adjusted settings on the navigation panel and compensated for the extra
+settings on the navigation panel and compensated for the extra weight

-weight of the sailing ship and wondering if the groaning sounds he could
+of the sailing ship, wondering if the groaning sounds he could hear were

-hear were the Halcyon having a rough time of it or his TARDIS engines
+the Halcyon having a rough time of it or his TARDIS engines overloading.

 And then, suddenly, they dropped out of the vortex.
 The Doctor looked